-I am deeply grateful to those who stood with me in winning the nomination of the party whose cause I have served all my adult life.
+The American people have a right to know first hand exactly where both of us stand.
+I am deeply grateful to those who stood with me in winning the nomination of the party whose cause I have served all of my adult life.
 I respect the convictions of those who want a change in Washington.
 I want a change, too.
-After 22 long years of majority misrule, let's change the United States Congress.
+After 22 years of majority misrule, let's change the United States Congress.

-My gratitude tonight reaches far beyond this arena, to countless friends whose confidence, hard work, and unselfish support have brought me to this moment.

-It would be unfair to single out anyone.
-But may I make an exception for my wonderful family, Mike, Jack, Steve and Susan -- and especially my dear wife, Betty.
+My gratitude tonight reaches far beyond this Arena to countless friends whose confidence, hard work and unselfish support have brought me to this moment.
+It would be unfair to single out anyone, but may I make an exception for my wonderful family -- Mike, Jack, Steve and Susan, and especially my dear wife Betty.

 We Republicans have had some tough competition.
-We not only preach the virtues of competition; we practice them.

-But tonight we come together, not on a battlefield to conclude a ceasefire, but to join forces on a training field that has conditioned us all for the rugged contest ahead.
+We not only preach the virtues of competition, we practice them.
+But tonight, we come together not on a battlefield to conclude a cease-fire, but to join forces on a training field that has conditioned us all for the rugged contest ahead.

-Let me say this, from the bottom of my heart: after the scrimmages of the past few months, it really feels good to have Ron Reagan on the same side of the line.
-To strengthen our championship lineup, the convention has wisely chosen one of the ablest of Americans as our next Vice President, Senator Bob Dole of the great State of Kansas.
+Let me say this from the bottom of my heart.
+After the scrimmages of the past few months, it really feels good to have Ron Reagan on the same side of the line.

+To strengthen our championship line-up, the Convention has wisely chosen one of the ablest Americans as our next Vice President, Senator Bob Dole of Kansas.
 With his help, with your help, with the help of millions of Americans who cherish peace, who want freedom preserved, prosperity shared, and pride in America, we will win this election.

-I speak not of a Republican victory, but a victory for the American people.

-You at home, listening tonight -- you are the people who pay the taxes and obey the laws.
+I seek not a Republican victory, but a victory for the American people.
+You at home listening tonight, you are the people who pay the taxes and obey the laws.
 You are the people who make our system work.
 You are the people who make America what it is.
-It is from your ranks that I come, and on your side I stand.

-Something wonderful happened to this country of ours these past two years.
+It is from your ranks that I come and on your side I stand.
+Something wonderful happened to this country of ours the past two years.
 We all came to realize it on the Fourth of July.

-Together, out of years of turmoil and tragedy, of wars and riots, assassinations and wrongdoing in high places, Americans recaptured the spirit of 1776.
-We saw again the pioneer vision of our revolutionary founders and of our immigrant ancestors.
+Together, out of years of turmoil and tragedy, wars and riots, assassinations and wrongdoing in high places, American recaptured the spirit of 1776.

-Their vision was of free men and free women enjoying limited government and unlimited opportunity.
+We saw again the pioneer vision of our revolutionary founders and our immigrant ancestors.
+Their vision was of a free man and free woman enjoying a limited Government and unlimited opportunity.

-The mandate I want in 1976 is to make that vision a reality.
-But it will take the voices and the votes of many more Americans, who are not Republicans, to make that mandate binding and my mission possible.
+The mandate I want in 1976 is to make this vision a reality, but it will take the voices and the votes of many more Americans who are not Republicans to make that mandate binding and my mission possible.

 I have been called an unelected President, an accidental President.
-We may even hear that again from the other party despite the fact that its elected representatives in Congress certified my fitness for our highest office.
-They voted for me 387 to 35 in the House of Representatives and 92 to 3 in the Senate.
+We may even hear that again from the other party, despite the fact that I was welcomed and endorsed by an overwhelming majority of their elected representatives in the Congress who certified my fitness to our highest office.

-Having become Vice President and President, without expecting or seeking either, I have a special feeling toward these high offices.
+Having become Vice President and President without expecting or seeking either, I have a special feeling toward these high offices.
 To me, the Presidency and the Vice Presidency were not prizes to be won, but a duty to be done.

-So tonight, it is not the power and glamor of the Presidency that leads me to ask another four years.
-It is something every hard-working American will understand -- the challenge of a job well begun, but far from finished.
+So, tonight, it is not the power and the glamor of the Presidency that leads me to ask for another four years.
+It is something every hard-working American will understand and the challenge of a job well begun, but far from finished.